Haptic-Labs/modular-music-be/README.md

 The backend API for the Modular Music platform - a modular music automation system that allows users to create custom workflows for automated Spotify playlist generation.
 This Supabase-based backend provides Spotify integration, module execution, and scheduled automation capabilities.

+The eventual plan for this repo is to become a fully custom Go backend that will connect with supabase just for auth, and db hosting.

 ## Architecture Overview

 This backend is built on Supabase Edge Functions using Deno runtime and provides: